ory/client-go/docs/ProjectRevision.md

 `func (o *ProjectRevision) UnsetKratosSelfserviceMethodsPasswordConfigHaveibeenpwnedEnabled()`

 UnsetKratosSelfserviceMethodsPasswordConfigHaveibeenpwnedEnabled ensures that no value is present for KratosSelfserviceMethodsPasswordConfigHaveibeenpwnedEnabled, not even an explicit nil
+### GetKratosSelfserviceMethodsPasswordConfigIdentifierSimilarityCheckEnabled

+`func (o *ProjectRevision) GetKratosSelfserviceMethodsPasswordConfigIdentifierSimilarityCheckEnabled() bool`

+GetKratosSelfserviceMethodsPasswordConfigIdentifierSimilarityCheckEnabled returns the KratosSelfserviceMethodsPasswordConfigIdentifierSimilarityCheckEnabled field if non-nil, zero value otherwise.

+### GetKratosSelfserviceMethodsPasswordConfigIdentifierSimilarityCheckEnabledOk

+`func (o *ProjectRevision) GetKratosSelfserviceMethodsPasswordConfigIdentifierSimilarityCheckEnabledOk() (*bool, bool)`

+GetKratosSelfserviceMethodsPasswordConfigIdentifierSimilarityCheckEnabledOk returns a tuple with the KratosSelfserviceMethodsPasswordConfigIdentifierSimilarityCheckEnabled field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetKratosSelfserviceMethodsPasswordConfigIdentifierSimilarityCheckEnabled

+`func (o *ProjectRevision) SetKratosSelfserviceMethodsPasswordConfigIdentifierSimilarityCheckEnabled(v bool)`

+SetKratosSelfserviceMethodsPasswordConfigIdentifierSimilarityCheckEnabled sets KratosSelfserviceMethodsPasswordConfigIdentifierSimilarityCheckEnabled field to given value.

+### HasKratosSelfserviceMethodsPasswordConfigIdentifierSimilarityCheckEnabled

+`func (o *ProjectRevision) HasKratosSelfserviceMethodsPasswordConfigIdentifierSimilarityCheckEnabled() bool`

+HasKratosSelfserviceMethodsPasswordConfigIdentifierSimilarityCheckEnabled returns a boolean if a field has been set.

+### SetKratosSelfserviceMethodsPasswordConfigIdentifierSimilarityCheckEnabledNil

+`func (o *ProjectRevision) SetKratosSelfserviceMethodsPasswordConfigIdentifierSimilarityCheckEnabledNil(b bool)`

+ SetKratosSelfserviceMethodsPasswordConfigIdentifierSimilarityCheckEnabledNil sets the value for KratosSelfserviceMethodsPasswordConfigIdentifierSimilarityCheckEnabled to be an explicit nil

+### UnsetKratosSelfserviceMethodsPasswordConfigIdentifierSimilarityCheckEnabled
+`func (o *ProjectRevision) UnsetKratosSelfserviceMethodsPasswordConfigIdentifierSimilarityCheckEnabled()`

+UnsetKratosSelfserviceMethodsPasswordConfigIdentifierSimilarityCheckEnabled ensures that no value is present for KratosSelfserviceMethodsPasswordConfigIdentifierSimilarityCheckEnabled, not even an explicit nil
 ### GetKratosSelfserviceMethodsPasswordConfigIgnoreNetworkErrors

 `func (o *ProjectRevision) GetKratosSelfserviceMethodsPasswordConfigIgnoreNetworkErrors() bool`